-Hyperautomation is relevant in many industries such as banking and insurance.
+Hyperautomation is relevant in many industries, from banking and insurance to health and life science.
 There are virtually no limits to where hyperautomation can be leveraged.
 It’s more a matter of where the largest return on implementing hyperautomation can be found.

 For this reason, it’s more relevant to look at specific use cases for hyperautomation, as well as which underlying technologies it utilizes to deliver its value.

 Generic examples or use cases for hyperautomation include:

 The first of these is described in further detail by AI automation specialist Florin Manole in the video clip from our webinar on hyperautomation below.

 As with any technology, implementing hyperautomation requires a strategic approach and the right toolbox to deliver value.
 Unscalable, partial solutions that don’t give you an instant ROI won’t get you where you need to be in time.

 Watch our webinar on hyperautomation to gain a deeper understanding of hyperautomation and what it can and cannot do for your business.